Poetry became my passion after I fell in love with Walter de la Mare's "Silver" in Mrs. Edna Pickett's sophomore English class circa 1962.

 The poetry of The Day of Doom has been panned by poetry critics, some brazenly labeling it “doggerel,” and today's poets of all stripes find it utterly impossible to enjoy.
-But the purpose of this book was not primarily literary but theological.
+But the purpose of this book was not primarily literary but theological and more important, spiritual.

 Critic Edmond Morgan wrote harshly about the Puritan and his poem: